| |

 What’s On The Weight Loss Printable?

-The Weight Loss Tracker was designed game style … you know … to make it fun and to take the drudgery away!
+The Weight Loss Tracker was designed in a game style to make it fun and to take the drudgery away.
+Here’s what you’ll find on the tracker:

 Start Weight